Imig Music Building

 Together with violinist Charles Wetherbee and the Boulder Philharmonic Orchestra, he commissioned and performed the world premiere of InvisibleCities, a double concerto for guitar, violin, strings and percussion, written by the Welsh composer Steve Goss, who based this work on Italo Calvino’s visionary book.

 In 2019, Nicolò performed in the US and in Italy three major works for guitar and choir: Romancero Gitano by Mario Castelnuovo-Tedesco; and two new pieces, which he commissioned from Italian composers Nicola Campogrande and Nicola Jappelli.
 These three compositions, which offer an unprecedented full program of music for this unusual pairing, are conceived as a dialectical exchange, with each composer’s poetic and musical vision presenting a different approach to the relationship between the guitar and the choir.
 The recording of this program, with Denver’s St. Martin’s Chamber Choir, was published by Brilliant Classics.
+It has received a 5-stars review by Seicorde, and Nicolò was described as “a scrupulous and sensitive musician: his interpretations are admirable and display a profound preparation and a solid technique.”

 His most influential teachers are Oscar Ghiglia, Jonathan Leathwood, and Lorenzo Micheli.
 Nicolò holds degrees from the Claudio Monteverdi Conservatory in Bolzano and the prestigious Accademia Musicale Chigiana in Siena, an Artist Diploma in Guitar Performance at the University of Denver and a Doctor of Musical Arts degree from the University of Colorado Boulder.